facebookresearch/seamless_communication/README.md

 To learn more about the collection of SeamlessM4T models, the approach used in each, their language coverage and their performance, visit the [SeamlessM4T README](docs/m4t/README.md) or [🤗 Model Card](https://huggingface.co/facebook/seamless-m4t-v2-large).

+> [!NOTE]
+> Seamless M4T is also available in the 🤗 Transformers library.
+Visit [this section](docs/m4t/README.md#transformers-usage) for more details.

 ## SeamlessExpressive

 SeamlessExpressive is a speech-to-speech translation model that captures certain underexplored aspects of prosody such as speech rate and pauses, while preserving the style of one's voice and high content translation quality.